 A Material Transfer Agreement (MTA) is a contract that governs the transfer of tangible research materials between two organizations, when the recipient intends to use it for his or her own research purposes.
 The MTA defines the rights of the provider and the recipient with respect to the materials and any derivatives.
 Biological materials, such as reagents, cell lines, plasmids, and vectors, are the most frequently transferred materials, but MTAs may also be used for other types of materials, such as chemical compounds and even some types of software.
-As a general rule, UH requires MTAs for any incoming or outgoing materials in order to monitor what materials are coming on campus, and what materials (and to whom) UH is supplying.
+As a general rule, University of Houston requires MTAs for any incoming or outgoing materials in order to monitor what materials are coming on campus, and what materials (and to whom) UH is supplying.

 The chart below outlines the steps, the responsible office or person, and the time it takes to complete the request for submitting an NDA for review and execution.